 - Chili powder – Chili powder is more of a spice blend than straight-up ground chili.
-It is mild to moderately spicy, depending on how much cayenne there is in there but is used more as a flavoring spice and not for adding heat.
+It is mild to moderately spicy, depending on how much cayenne is in there, but it’s used more as a flavoring spice and not for adding heat.
 It’s usually a blend of savory spices such as cayenne, cumin, oregano, onions and garlic.

-- Deglazing – Depending on what kind of skillet you’re using, there will be stuck-on browned bits from the chicken.
+- Deglazing – After searing the chicken, there might be stuck-on browned bits at the bottom of the pan.
 We will be deglazing the pan with heavy cream.
 Scraping up the brown bits (fond) from the bottom of the pan and combining them with the cream sauce adds more color and a whole lot of flavor to the cream sauce.

 - Heavy cream – You can usually get away with substituting heavy cream for half and half if you reduce the heat to very low so the sauce doesn’t curdle.

 - Parsley – I used flat-leaf parsley but curly-leaf parsley works just as well.

 - Servings – Chicken Lazone can comfortably serve 4-6 people with 2 chicken tenders per serving.